 The current buzzword in the beauty community is the word, “clean”.
 Many people within the community are following this moment and opting to use more natural, organic, and “clean” products.
-But what is clean beauty really?
+What is clean beauty really?
+It’s not doing your makeup cleanly or clearing your skin with a beauty routine.
 Along with terms like natural and green, clean beauty is used to describe every skincare product from makeup, fragrance, and moisturizer to shampoos and soaps.
 Now that people have grown more conscious of the environment, and their own health, many have tried to switch to more clean beauty routines.
 Due to this rise in requests for clean and green products, many retailers have started selling these products.
 So if you’re looking to start on a new path to clean beauty, here’s everything that you need to know about “Clean Beauty” and what it means:

 What Is Clean Beauty?

 Many beauty brands use the term “clean” to signify products that don’t contain ingredients that are considered unsafe and controversial.
 These include ingredients like talc, parabens, and many more.
 However, the issue is that without regulation, many companies can make false claims and advertise their products as clean without proving them to be safe.
 So is clean beauty always the wiser choice?
 Well, not necessarily.
 Some synthetic ingredients and naturally-derived products can be heartfelt as well as beneficial.
 It all depends on the formulation and concentration of the ingredients in these products.

 As natural products don’t have a lot of components to work with, the formulations are limited.
 Due to this, it can be possible that clean beauty products aren’t as efficient and maybe more inferior to conventional beauty products.
 Clean beauty products can also have certain limitations, like a lesser shelf life.
 The science behind using these products can be explained through five vital nutritional requirements.
 Here’s how you can maintain a clean beauty regimen: